wpilibsuite/frc-docs/source/docs/software/wpilib-tools/axon/retraining-mobilenet.rst

 When an evaluation happens, a checkpoint is produced.
 This is a copy of the model at a particular point in the training.
 While the model trains, you will see checkpoints appear as points on the graph.

-Exporting a checkpoint in TFLite format
+Exporting a Checkpoint in TFLite Format
 ---------------------------------------

 To export a checkpoint as a TFLite model for use, select the desired checkpoint by clicking the point on the graph.